Home Log in Sign up Profile Log out

 Scugnizzo

-A term for a street-smart kid from Naples.
-Historically, it referred to poor or orphaned children who survived by hustling on the streets.
+A term describing a street-smart kid from Naples.
+Historically, it referred to poor or orphaned children who survived by relying on wit, resilience, and resourcefulness.

 Pumarola

-The Neapolitan word for tomato, a foundational ingredient in local cuisine.
-It’s essential in sauces like ragù and of course, pizza napoletana.
+The Neapolitan word for tomato, a cornerstone of local cuisine.
+It’s essential in traditional sauces like ragù and, of course, authentic pizza napoletana.

 Tu si na cosa grande

-A line from a famous song meaning You are something special or You’re amazing.
+A famous line from a beloved song meaning You are something special or You’re amazing a heartfelt compliment.

 Aro